 If sufficient lower tooth structure remains to support it, a core filling is all that is needed to provide a suitable foundation for the crown.
 However, if there is not enough structure to secure it to, it will be a very weak bond and risk the filling fracturing off inside the crown.
 If this is the case, to combat the problem a metal ‘post’ is inserted into the root canal first to help anchor the core filling to the tooth.
 There are many different types of dental post systems available, including parallel sided, tapered, threaded and serrated which are made from metals such as titanium or stainless steel.
 Your dentist will select the most appropriate post variety for your individual case.

 To reiterate, a core filling can be placed on its own if there is sufficient tooth structure to support it.
-If there isn’t and a dental post is required, it is always used in combination with a core filling (never on its own); this is called a post –and-core.
+If there isn’t and a dental post is required, a dental post is always used in combination with a core filling (never on its own); this is called a post –and-core.